Shahriar Mandanipour: Awards

 In 1994, Mandanipour was named Best Film Critique at the Press Festival in Tehran.
-In 1998, he received the Golden Tablet Award for best fiction of the past 20 years in Iran.
+In 1998, he received the Golden Tablet Award for best fiction in Iran for the past 20 years.
 In 2004, he won the Mehregan Award for the best Iranian children's novel.
 In 2010, he was awarded The Athens Prize for Literature for his novel Censoring an Iranian Love Story.